Vasectomy and vasectomy reversal

 - Wear loose-fitting comfortable pants.
 Bring along an athletic supporter (jock strap).
 You will wear this after the procedure to help reduce swelling.

 - If you are having sedation, arrange for someone to pick you up and drive you home.

 Before the surgeon starts the procedure, you will receive an injection of local anesthetic into your scrotum and vas deferens.
 Some surgeons offer "no-needle" no-scalpel vasectomy, which uses a jet injector to spray the anesthetic.

 A conventional vasectomy procedure is performed as follows:

-- The surgeon makes a tiny incision on one side of the scrotum and locates one vas deferens.
-The vas deferens is isolated, drawn through the incision, and clamped at two sites close to each other.
+- The surgeon makes a small incision on one side of the scrotum and locates one vas deferens.
+The vas deferens is lifted out through the incision and cut.
+A section may be removed.

 - The procedure is then repeated on the other side.

 Minimally-invasive techniques are now the preferred methods for vasectomy.
 The most popular of these, called no-scalpel vasectomy (NSV), has been in use since 1974.